Bigg Boss 12: Salman Bashes Sreesanth & Surbhi; Jasleen Or Megha - Who Is Getting Eliminated?

 Epic Reactions Of Housemates Seeing A ‘Nimbu’

 Apparently, to promote the new show ‘Tantra', a ‘Nimbu' will be kept near the door.
-The housemates reaction on seeing the ‘Nimbu' was epic.
-Karanvir starts chanting ‘Om Namah Shivaya', while Sreesanth tells something about a lady who stands in railways station at 11 pm!
+The housemates' reactions on seeing the ‘Nimbu' was epic.
+Karanvir starts chanting ‘Om Namah Shivaya', while Sreesanth tells something about a lady who stands in the railway station at 11 pm!

 Sara Ali Khan On The Show